-The Purpose of this Policy is to provide law enforcement officers of this agency, the Fishers Police Department, with guidelines for the use of deadly and non-deadly force.
+The Purpose of this General Order is to provide law enforcement officers of the Fishers Police Department with guidelines for de-escalation of volatile situations and the use of deadly and non-deadly force.
+All sworn personnel shall receive training regarding this General Order and General Order 3.1, and each officer will receive a copy prior to being authorized to carry any weapon.

-Policy<4.1.1>